davdar/maam/writeup/pldi15.markdown

 Consequently later work has focused on endowing the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently.
-These parameters come in various forms with overloaded meanings such as object, context, path, and heap sensitivities, or some combination thereof.
+These parameters come in various forms with overloaded meanings such as object-, context-, path-, and heap-sensitivities, or some combination thereof.
 These efforts develop families of analyses for a specific language and prove the framework sound.